DanielCondeLab/WAT-regulation-of-secondary-growth-and-auxin-homeostasis-in-hybrid-poplar/README.md

 **Description:**

-ORA GO enrichment of shared significant DEGs from C1 vs WT and C9 vs WT for up and downregulated respectively
+ORA GO enrichment of shared significant DEGs from C1 vs WT and C9 vs WT for up and downregulated separately

 **Features:**
 - Biological Process ontology